minimuutti/minimuutti.github.io/en/info/index.md

 * 2016-10-28 Updated activation post; Coral cappucino
 * 2016-10-28 Updated activation post; Rope in a box
 * 2016-10-27 New activation post; Snuffle box
-* 2016-10-25 New photos added in category; Winter
 * 2016-10-23 New activation post; Twelve cup puzzle
 * 2016-10-23 Updated activation post; Towels
 * 2016-10-23 New activation post; Plastic packages
-* 2016-10-18 New photos added in category; Autumn
 * 2016-10-16 New activation post; Dumbbells
 * 2016-10-15 New activation post; Kibble hunt
-* 2016-09-30 New photos added in category; Pictures of Miki
 * 2016-09-30 New photos added in category; Summer
 * 2016-09-30 Updated activation post; Pastimes for a convalescent
 * 2016-09-30 Updated activation post; Ikea's Drömmar set